GeoscienceAustralia/GA-SaMMT/docs/source/classification_feature.rst

-Classification Feature
+Classify Features
 ======================

-The tools in this toolset are used to classify each bathymetric high or low features into a seabed morphology feature type.
+The tools in this toolset are used to classify each bathymetric high or low feature into a seabed morphology feature type.

 The classification scheme is based on this publication :cite:`dove_2020_4075248`